florimondmanca/obs-midi/README.md

 Install additional development dependencies using `make install_dev`.

 See the `Makefile` for additional development commands such as `format` and `check`.

-OBS has native WebSocket support.
-Its [protocol](github.com/obsproject/obs-websocket/blob/master/docs/generated/protocol.md) provides an extended set of operations for controlling an OBS session.

-As such, I hope building MIDI control on top of this native WebSocket capability should be fairly future-proof.

 ## License